Botanical Colors Natural Dye Extract Instructions

 Using the same temperature water as your fiber, rinse the dyed goods once or twice to remove excess dye, then wash gently in a neutral liquid soap.
 Dry away from direct sunlight.

 Any exhaust baths with dye color left in them may be used to dye additional materials.
 I keep extra small skeins of mordanted wool yarn and throw those into the exhaust baths.
-There will usually be some residual color in the dyebath, even after using the exhaust bath.
+There will usually be some residual color in the dyebath, even after using the exhaust bath and you can further harvest the precious natural dyes by making pigments and lakes from them.
 Dispose of the used dye baths in accordance with your local municipal guidelines.

 thank you so much for the clear instructions! 🙂